marcooliveira/vyd/README.md

-# Vyd — Video Tools Repository
+# Vyd — Video & Image Tools Repository

-This repository contains a set of scripts to assist in video processing tasks using FFmpeg.
-The scripts facilitate various operations such as video generation, video to PNG conversion, and PNG to video conversion.
+This repository contains a set of scripts to assist in video and image processing tasks.
+The scripts facilitate various operations such as video and image generation, video to PNG conversion, and PNG to video conversion.

 ## Scripts